Nanette Kelley M.Ed.

 California Legislature for "her participation in helping to create and preserve the cultural identities of all Californians."

 A lifelong traveler on the roads in between, Nanette Kelley 𐓐𐓎𐓍𐒰 𐓈𐓂̄, M.Ed. is an enrolled citizen of both the Osage and Cherokee Nations.
-Through community-based participatory collaboration, her focus is land and its connection to art and culture.
-An Arts & Culture Administrator, contributor to Indigenous publications, a documentary filmmaker, and a Native American Studies model curriculum writer.
+Through community-based participatory collaboration, her focus is land and its connection to art and culture: Arts & Culture Administrator, contributor to Indigenous publications, a documentary filmmaker, traditional land management specialist, and a Native American Studies model curriculum writer.
 Nanette resides part time on the Osage Reservation in Oklahoma and also calls the California Redwood Coast (unceded Wiyot land) home.
 She likes to tell people, “My family never stopped migrating.”

 Her life’s foundation in the arts predates her birth by generations of craftspeople who lived off the land from time immemorial including land stewards, leathercrafters, woodworkers, and metalsmiths.
 She attributes her values, work ethics, and attention to detail to her grandparents and spending her childhood assisting her Grandfather in his workshop.